0xprinc/checks-while-hacks/README.md

 2. Is the visibility set?
 Can it be more specific such as `external`, `internal`, `private`?
 3. Can it be `constant`, `immutable`?
 4. Is the purpose of the variable and other important information documented using `natspec`?
-5. Can it be packed with an adjacent storage variable?
+5. Can it be packed with an adjacent storage variable? this is applicable to both local, state and calldata variables.
 6. Can it be packed in a struct with more than 1 other variable?
 7. Use full 256 bit types unless packing with other variables.
 8. If it's a public array, is a separate function provided to return the full array?